 1. Add a block to your post

-When you click the plus sign, a new menu appears which includes most used options such as paragraph, image, heading, gallery, list, quote, audio, cover image, and file.
+When you click the plus sign, a new menu appears which includes the most used options such as paragraph, image, heading, gallery, list, quote, audio, cover image, and file.

 2. Customize your block

 When you start typing in a block, you can see new options.
-Some basic formatting settings include alignment, italics and bold.
+Some basic formatting settings include alignment, italics, and bold.
 Clicking on the right-hand sidebar of the editor screen, you will find more block-specific options.
 You can further add a drop cap, font size, and color and even include custom CSS.
 Any changes made are immediately visible.

 Different blocks offer different options.
 You can try on adding image blocks by using the same plus sign.

 When you finish inserting an image or any content, you can start editing or modifying your content layout further.
 If you want to delete a block, select the “Options icon” above the block and click on “Remove block.”
 Choose any options you need and have the desired layout ready.
 You can also rearrange your blocks as per your requirement.